Fireblossom/EditTrans/README.md

 ├── src                        >>  implementation of dataloader and LayoutLMv3 model
 ├── edit_trains.py             >>  implementation of EditTrans
 ├── fine_tuning_layoutlmv3.py  >>  fine-tuning code
+├── requirements.txt
-├── inference.py               >>  you can try EditTrans here
+├── inference.py               >>  you may try EditTrans here
-└── test.py                    >>  get scores for the baseline and EditTrans
+├── test.py                    >>  get scores for the baseline and EditTrans └── utils.py
 ```

 ## Acknowledgments